-Sangiovese means blood of Jupiter and it is one of Italy’s most famous grapes.
-Most important in Tuscany it is the base for some of Italy’s most famous wines: Chianti, Vino Nobile di Montepulciano, and Brunello di Montalcino.
-It is also often a component in Super Tuscans, a now infamous group of wines that operate outside of Italy’s wine laws and more often than not blend the famous Sangiovese grape with the non-Italian varietal Cabernet Sauvignon.
+Sangiovese means blood of Jupiter and it is one of Italy’s influential grapes.
+In Tuscany it is the base for some of Italy’s most famous wines: Chianti, Vino Nobile di Montepulciano, and Brunello di Montalcino.
+It’s also often a component in Super Tuscans, a now infamous group of wines that operate outside of Italy’s wine laws, and more often than not, blend the famous Sangiovese grape with the non-Italian varietal Cabernet Sauvignon.
 Sangiovese is also grown outside of Italy in numerous places including a still relatively new foothold in California.
-But in fact the second largest planting of Sangiovese vines is in Mendoza Argentina.
-However, while Argentinean Sangiovese is well made it is much more suited to the local palate rather than aligned with the profile global wine drinkers have come to expect from the grape.
-And therefore unfortunately rarely found outside the country.

-Italians love food and wine but their meal time is not serious, it is about friends and family and laughter and Sangiovese is the perfect compliment for that.
+Italians love food and wine but their meal time is not serious.
+It’s about friends and family and laughter, and Sangiovese is the perfect compliment for that.
+Cin Cin!